 Unfortunately, there is not much infrastructure for cyclists available (that means primarily food and beverage supply), but you can find a couple of bicycle workshops near Forchheim in proximity to the track.

-Some of those shops provide bike tubes from machines in case one has a flat tire and shops are closed.
+Some of those shops provide bike tubes from machines in case one has a flat tire and stores are closed.

 Especially idyllic is the section between Forchheim and Bamberg, and you will see ships chugging down the canal occasionally.

-Here one also can catch a glimpse of the Franconian Switzerland in the east, with the entrances to the region not really far off from the Main-Donau Kanal.
+Here you can also catch a glimpse of the Franconian Switzerland in the east, with the entrances to the region not really far off from the Main-Donau Kanal.

-Technically it is possible to take a bath or swim in the water on a hot day (I did do that at it was very refreshing).
+Technically it is possible to take a bath or swim in the water on a hot day.
 But it is not allowed in all places, especially near the locks and within a city boundary.

 If you want to know how a quite typical Franconian city looks like, you can make a side trip to the city center of Forchheim (cycling across the Lila Brücke is easy and convenient) and take a look at the half-timbered houses and remains of the city wall.